Integra Group

 -

 [Externally verified] Limited, externally verified points have been awarded on the basis of the company's FSC FM certification (FSC-STD-01-001 V5-2) as the requirements do not fully meet the SPOTT indicator criteria.
-Also the company reports that in its manufacturing division, in line with its spirit to realize a zero-waste strategy, it uses its raw materials and wood waste such as sawdust and bark as fuel for its kiln dry machine.
-The company states that it recycles and reuses its water.
+The company also reports that to achieve its zero-waste strategy, its manufacturing division utilises wood waste, including sawdust and bark, as fuel for its kiln dryers.
+In addition, it has its own waste management facility to deal with industrial waste.

 -